What’s the difference between a lease and a chattel mortgage?

 • Must be over 18 years of age.

-• Must pass a credit check and meet the finance provider’s other criteria (a bad credit novated lease may still available depending on the situation).
+• Must pass a credit check and meet the finance provider’s other criteria (bad credit novated leases are available).

 • Must be an Australian citizen or permanent resident.

-• Must have a valid ABN and be over 18 years of age.
+• Applicant must have a valid ABN and be over 18 years of age.

 • Must pass a credit check and meet the finance provider’s other criteria.